mjoosten42/webserv/config_documentation.md

 }
 ```

-### General Caveats
-By default, the configuration file is very permissive.
-As a trade-off, this permissiveness does require extra diligence from the user in the formatting of custom configuration files.
+### Compatibility with NGINX

-If the user enters a key that is not used in the setting up of the server, it will simply be ignored rather than flagged as invalid.
-This design choice lets us easily add more functionality in future, and allows for a degree of compatibility with standard NGINX configs (though a number of config options have been implemented differently from NGINX where necessary).
-This documentation will provide examples of where our implementation does differ from standard NGINX config implementation, so compatibility should not be taken as a hard guarantee.
+Though we have taken NGINX as a standard, this documentation will provide examples of where our implementation does differ.
+Compatibility should not be taken as a hard guarantee.

 Additionally, most values that are expected within a certain context are initialised by a default value (in line with the NGINX default), and merely overwritten if they are explicitly expressed in the config file.